oehrlis/oci-sec-ws/lab/ex02/2x02-Exercise.md

 Repeat the steps for the other Oracle managed detector recipes:

 - OCI Configuration Detector Recipe (Oracle managed)
-- OCI Instance Detector Recipe (Oracle managed)
+- OCI Instance Security Detector Recipe (Oracle managed)

 After successful clone, you have recipes for Instance Security, Configuration and Activity.